 Much like Lincoln’s Emancipation Proclamation, however, Dunmore’s Proclamation was limited in scope.
-Careful not to alienate Britain’s white Loyalist allies, the measure applied only to slaves whose masters were in rebellion against the Crown.
-The British regularly returned slaves who fled from Loyalist masters.
+Careful not to alienate Britain’s white Loyalist allies, the measure applied only to enslaved workers whose masters were in rebellion against the Crown.
+The British regularly returned enslaved people who fled from Loyalist masters.

 Dunmore placed these “Black Loyalists” in the newly formed Ethiopian Regiment and had the words “Liberty to Slaves” embroidered on their uniform sashes.
-Since the idea of escaped slaves armed with guns stirred terror even among white Loyalists, Dunmore placated the slaveholders by primarily using the runaways as laborers building forts, bridges and trenches and engaging in trades such as shoemaking, blacksmithing and carpentry.
+Since the idea of runaway enslaved people armed with guns stirred terror even among white Loyalists, Dunmore placated the slaveholders by primarily using the runaways as laborers building forts, bridges and trenches and engaging in trades such as shoemaking, blacksmithing and carpentry.
 Women worked as nurses, cooks and seamstresses.

-As manpower issues grew more dire as the war progressed, however, the British army became more amenable to arming runaway slaves and sending them into battle.
-General Henry Clinton organized an all-black regiment, the “Black Pioneers.”
-Among the hundreds of runaway slaves in its ranks was Harry Washington, who rose to the rank of corporal and participated in the siege of Charleston.
+As manpower issues grew more dire as the war progressed, however, the British army became more amenable to arming formerly enslaved people and sending them into battle.
+General Henry Clinton organized an all-Black regiment, the “Black Pioneers.”
+Among the hundreds of runaway enslaved people in its ranks was Harry Washington, who rose to the rank of corporal and participated in the siege of Charleston.

-On June 30, 1779, Clinton expanded on Dunmore’s actions and issued the Philipsburg Proclamation, which promised protection and freedom to all slaves in the colonies who escaped from their patriot masters.
-Blacks captured fighting for the enemy, however, would be sold into bondage.
+On June 30, 1779, Clinton expanded on Dunmore’s actions and issued the Philipsburg Proclamation, which promised protection and freedom to all enslaved people in the colonies who escaped from their patriot masters.
+Black men captured fighting for the enemy, however, would be sold into bondage.

 READ MORE: 7 Black Heroes of the American Revolution

-As the American Revolution came to close with the British defeat at Yorktown in 1781, white Loyalists and thousands of their slaves evacuated Savannah and Charleston and resettled in Florida and on plantations in the Bahamas, Jamaica and other British territories throughout the Caribbean.
-The subsequent peace negotiations called for all slaves who escaped behind British lines before November 30, 1782, to be freed with restitution given to their owners.
-In order to determine which African-Americans were eligible for freedom and which weren’t, the British verified the names, ages and dates of escape for every runaway slave in their custody and recorded the information in what was called the “Book of Negroes.”
+As the American Revolution came to close with the British defeat at Yorktown in 1781, white Loyalists and thousands of their enslaved people evacuated Savannah and Charleston and resettled in Florida and on plantations in the Bahamas, Jamaica and other British territories throughout the Caribbean.
+The subsequent peace negotiations called for all enslaved people who escaped behind British lines before November 30, 1782, to be freed with restitution given to their owners.
+In order to determine which African Americans were eligible for freedom and which weren’t, the British verified the names, ages and dates of escape for every runaway enslaved person in their custody and recorded the information in what was called the “Book of Negroes.”

-With their certificates of freedom in hand, 3,000 black men, women and children joined the Loyalist exodus from New York to Nova Scotia in 1783.
+With their certificates of freedom in hand, 3,000 Black men, women and children joined the Loyalist exodus from New York to Nova Scotia in 1783.
 There the Black Loyalists found freedom, but little else.
 After years of economic hardship and denial of the land and provisions they had been promised, nearly half of the Black Loyalists abandoned the Canadian province.
 Approximately 400 sailed to London, while in 1792 more than 1,200 brought their stories full circle and returned to Africa in a new settlement in Sierra Leone.
-Among the newly relocated was the former slave of the newly elected president of the United States—Harry Washington—who returned to the land of his birth.
+Among the newly relocated was the formerly enslaved worker of the newly elected president of the United States—Harry Washington—who returned to the land of his birth.